Screen Time Impact Calculator

 Blue light emitted by screens suppresses melatonin production, making it harder to fall asleep and reducing sleep quality even when you do manage to drift off.
 Additionally, engaging content can keep your mind active and alert when it should be winding down for rest.
 The sleep quality score helps you understand how your current habits might be affecting your rest.

 Small changes can yield significant improvements in sleep quality.
 Establishing a screen-free wind-down routine, using blue light filters in the evening, and keeping devices out of the bedroom are all evidence-based strategies.
-Our calculator provides personalized recommendations based on your specific inputs to help you identify the most impactful changes for your situation.
+Try extending your screen-off time by just 15 minutes per week until you reach 60+ minutes before bed.

 Time Reclaimed: What Could You Do?